 My research focuses on two interrelated fields.
 The first concerns television studies, in particular the study of popular television and TV drama, focusing on its production, representations and reception.
 The second concerns media, minorities and identities, based mostly on qualitative textual and audience research into the role of media in the construction of identities (national, cultural, ethnic, sexual, intersectional).

 I am interested in collaborative research and PhD supervision on the above fields.

 I was the (co-)supervisor for PhD dissertations on contemporary TV viewing (Nele Simons), queer online representations (Lukasz Szulc), whiteness in Flemish and South-African soaps (Hannelie Marx), Turkish police drama (Aysegul Kesirli), double bass player Jimmie Blanton (Matthias Heyman), Mexican chick flicks (Amparo Vazquez), the role of music in queer identities (Marion Wasserbauer) and autism communities onlines (Débora Antunes).
-Currently, I (co-)supervise dissertations on LGBTQ music and subculture in Antwerp (Rob Herreman), the use of social media in academic libraries (Marion Williams), the production of current affairs (Marleen te Walvaart), pan-Arab TV drama (Fadi Haddad), Belgian fashion and masculinity (Nicola Brajato) and the role of public television in citizenship (Anouk De Ridder).
+Currently, I (co-)supervise dissertations on the use of social media in academic libraries (Marion Williams), the production of current affairs (Marleen te Walvaart), pan-Arab TV drama (Fadi Haddad), Belgian fashion and masculinity (Nicola Brajato) and the role of public television in citizenship (Anouk De Ridder).